pdfix/action-validate-pdf-pdfix-java/README.md

-# PDFix Report Duplicate MCID in tagged PDF
+# Validate PDF Accessibility Issues

-Command-line application to report duplicate MCID entries in tagged PDF written in Java.
+A Java CLI application to validate and report accessibility issues in PDF documents.

 ## Setup

-Download PDFix SDK for Java `net.pdfix.pdfixlib-<version>.jar` and copy to `lib/`
+Download PDFix SDK for Java `net.pdfix.pdfixlib-<version>.jar` from https://pdfix.net/download and copy to `lib/`

-All resources are available on https://pdfix.net/download.

 ## Compile App